raeufroushangar/multiple_sequence_alignment/README.md

 ## Two Functions:

-1. **ncbiFastaFilesDownloaderFunc:** will download the fasta sequence data from NCBI' Protein database using sequence accessions.
+1. **ncbiFastaFilesDownloaderFunc:** used to download the fasta sequence data from NCBI' Protein database using sequence accessions.
-2. **fileMergerFunc:** will merge fasta files into a single file to use as input for Muscle.
+2. **fileMergerFunc:** used to merge fasta files into a single file as input for Muscle.